-Thank you for using the FinalForms Enrollment system to register your child with the Barberton City Schools.
+Thank you for using the Online Enrollment system to register your child with the Barberton City Schools.
 The system is a secure and green process, which allows the district to verify all student demographic, emergency, and medical information for your child prior to the start of the new school year.
 The system will also allow you to electronically sign the annual permissions for school district policies.
 This online process replaces the majority of the hard copy student registration and permission forms that your child brings home from school on the first day of school.

 We ask that you please take action to complete the registration as soon as possible.
 Your student's registration will not be complete until the forms have been submitted.
-If you do not have access to the internet, we will have computers available at the Administration office as well as in the school buildings to complete your child's registration.
+If you do not have access to the internet, we have computers available at the Administration office.